pkra/peterkrautzberger.org/_posts/2017/2017-07-21-fundamental-problem-of-equational-notation.md

 I'm not (just) thinking about the problem of general comprehension as it is too tainted by poorly trained practitioners on all levels.
 Sure, equational content is often more difficult to parse than necessary but that's not different from poorly phrased prose.

-The main problem is the "tradition" of abusing print technology to get more and more variations of notation squeezed into the medium.
+The main problem is the <i>tradition</i> of abusing print technology to get more and more variations of notation squeezed into the medium.
 The constant abuse of sub- and superscripts is a great example; if you need to add a variant of an object you've already introduced in your notation, just slap some sub/superscripts around it, et voilà, a new object.

 The abuse of letters with different fonts is another horror in equational content.
 If you have ever run into a paper where a dozen variations of `G` appear, denoting a convoluted set of somewhat related concepts, you'll know this horror well.
-Unbelievably enough, Unicode has deemed this abuse of notation important enough that we now have such wonders as the Unicode point "mathematical bold italic G" in the [Mathematical Alphanumeric Symbols
+Unbelievably enough, Unicode has deemed this abuse of notation important enough that we now have such wonders as the Unicode point <i>mathematical bold italic G</i> in the [Mathematical Alphanumeric Symbols
  Block](https://en.wikipedia.org/wiki/Mathematical_Alphanumeric_Symbols).

 Another historic accident are stylistic separations.
 For example, in print it's abhorred to make math content bold when the surrounding content is bold (e.g., in a heading) yet on the web people complain that an equation in a link doesn't get the <i>correct</i> text decoration (what would that be??).